OOP-Team-Mavado/Quest-Game/README.md

 ### Requirements NOT covered: ###
 ##### from general #####
 * At least 1 custom exception class (with usage in your code)
-* At least 3 levels of depth in inheritance
 * At least 1 enumeration (we can enumerate the console colors)
 * At least 1 event (with subscribers)